mut-rogers/Ecommerce-Web-Scrapping-and-Analysis-Using-Selenium/README.md

   - Create new features (e.g., price per unit, normalized ratings).

   - Data Validation: Check for inconsistencies, errors, and outliers in the extracted data.

+## Exploratory Data Analysis
+**Analysis Objectives**

+ - Understanding the Pricing Trends

+   This involves;

+    - Calculating and visualizing the average price across product categories.